|skip to navigation

 Anyone reading this will know that consultants - like anyone else - are far from being paragons of virtue!
 Why then praise selfishness?

 Far from its popular tabloid depiction as exploitative, consultancy is a helping profession.
 Consultants love being asked, "Can you please help us with...", but there are pitfalls in being too ready to help - for example, taking on problems that only a client can solve.
 Consultants can end up with too much to do and as a result neglect their own needs.
-The training survey that we carried out a while ago on behalf of the IBC showed, for instance, that most consultants had spent less time than budgeted on training, which we infer to mean that they were not taking up the opportunities for self investment offered.
+The training survey that we carried out a while ago on behalf of the IC showed, for instance, that most consultants had spent less time than budgeted on training, which we infer to mean that they were not taking up the opportunities for self investment offered.

 And of late we have found this phenomenon applying to whole practices, who have become victims of their own success.
 They are so busy serving their clients that they have no time left to invest in developing the practice itself.